rust-lang/libs-team/.github/ISSUE_TEMPLATE/api-change-proposal.md

 This issue is part of the libs-api team [API change proposal process].
 Once this issue is filed the libs-api team will review open proposals in its weekly meeting.
 You should receive feedback within a week or two.

+**This issue is not meant to be used for technical discussion.
+There is a Zulip stream for that.
+Use this issue to leave procedural comments, such as volunteering to review, indicating that you second the proposal (or third, etc), or raising a concern that you would like to be addressed.**

 [API change proposal process]: https://std-dev-guide.rust-lang.org/feature-lifecycle/api-change-proposals.html